• Facebook

 Ingredients

-• ½ cup ginger, fresh, peeled and sliced
+• ¼ cup ginger root, peeled and cubed

 • 2 garlic cloves, sliced

-• 3 sprigs of fresh thyme or ½ teaspoon of dry leaves
+• 3 sprigs fresh thyme, or ½ teaspoon of dry leaves

 Preparation

 Heat the oil in a large pot over low heat.
-Add ginger and cook and stir for a minute.
-Add onion, garlic, and thyme and cook and stir until the onion becomes translucent.
+Add the ginger and cook, stirring, for one minute.
+Add the onion, garlic, and thyme, and cook, stirring, until the onion is translucent.

-Stir in carrot and celeriac, cook over low heat for 5 minutes, and stir often to prevent them from burning or sticking to the bottom.
+Add the carrot and taro, simmer for 5 minutes, stirring often to prevent burning or sticking to the bottom.

-Add vegetable stock, and cook over low heat until the vegetables are tender.
+Add the vegetable broth and simmer until the vegetables are tender.

-Remove the thyme sprigs and blend to desired smoothness.
+Remove the thyme sprigs and blend to desired smoothness (I prefer it not completely blended).

 Pour into a pot and reheat, adding more water if you find it too thick.